 Treatment After Experiencing Gaslighting

-While there are different severities associated with gaslighting, the overall effect of the abuse is the same: severe psychological wounds, lost trust, increased anxiety and increased depression.
-Gaslighting is never the victim's fault.
-If you feel you may be in the midst of this type of relationship, have been a victim of gaslighting in the past, or find yourself displaying the symptoms of perpetrating this form of abuse, reach out to a trusted mental health professional to start your path to health and freedom.
+While there are different severities associated with gaslighting, the overall effect of the abuse tends to be the same: severe psychological wounds, lost trust, increased anxiety and increased depression.
+Gaslighting is never the experiencer's fault.
+If you feel you may be facing this type of relationship, have experienced gaslighting in the past, or find yourself displaying the symptoms of perpetrating this form of abuse, reach out to a trusted mental health professional to start your path to health and freedom.